FabianoEger/tago-documentation/dashboard.rst

 Pie
 ***

-Enter multiple variables and let the Pie widget automatic create a pie and slice it for you.
-You can choose between a circle or a semi-circle, it only change how you will view the data.
+Enter multiple variables and let the Pie widget automatic create a pie and slice widgets for you.
+You can choose between a circle or a semi-circle, each one will present the data slightly different for you.
 See the examples bellow.

-You need to be sure that all variables will have a Number value.
-A text (string) value can broke the widget and will not show anything at all.
+You need to be sure that all variables will have value that is Number type.
+A text (string) value will break the widget and will not show anything.

 .. image:: _static/dashboard/widget_pie.png
 	:width: 50%